What will the project include?

 Did the Flinders Link Project make a Development Application submission to the State Commission Assessment Panel?

-Yes, The Department of Planning, Transport and Infrastructure submitted a Development Application to the State Commission Assessment Panel for the Flinders Link Project.
+Yes, The Department for Infrastructure and Transport submitted a Development Application to the State Commission Assessment Panel for the Flinders Link Project.
 Hearings for the project were held on 24 January and 28 February.
 Development approval was granted in March 2019.

 Can I still get to the Flinders Medical Centre and Flinders Private Hospital during construction?